-Further liberalization of service industries in the European Union could raise economic growth for the bloc 2.3 percent or nearly €300 billion per year, a British study released on Wednesday suggested.
+Further liberalization of services in the European Union could raise economic growth for the bloc 2.3 percent, or nearly €300 billion per year, a British study suggests.

-Leaders of Northern European countries, including British prime minister David Cameron and the Netherlands’ Mark Rutte, as well as Mario Monti who was then Italy’s premier, urged further services liberalization in February of last year to help Europe emerge stronger from its present financial woes.
+Leaders of Northern European countries, including British prime minister David Cameron and the Netherlands’ Mark Rutte, as well as Mario Monti, who was then Italy’s premier, have urged further liberalization in services to help Europe emerge stronger from the financial crisis.

 “Governments now have the chance to show they’re committed to ‘more Europe’,” he suggests, “in the area where it really matters — reigniting economic growth and boosting employment.”

-The think tank estimates that full implementation of the services directive in the countries that support it would increase growth nearly 1.2 percent across Europe or €150 billion annually.
+The think tank estimates that full implementation of the services directive in the countries that support it would raise growth nearly 1.2 percent across Europe, or €150 billion annually.

-It would also put economic on top of political pressure on the remaining European Union states to liberalize, “as there would be greater and more open competition between different member states’ services sectors.”
+It would also put economic on top of political pressure on the remaining member states to liberalize, “as there would be greater and more open competition between different member states’ services sectors.”